amsa-code/egc-api/README.md

 A useful tool for editing and visualizing the API in HTML documentation is at https://editor.swagger.io/.

+## MSI Class Diagram

 Below is a visualization of the data model of an MSI broadcast (as a [UML Class Diagram](https://en.wikipedia.org/wiki/Class_diagram)).

+Notes:
+* A SARBroadcast has zero or one SARBroadcastArea.
+When a SARBroadcastArea is not specified the whole coverage area is assumed.
+* An MSI has zero or one Repetition.
+When a Repetition is not specified then the broadcast happens only once (there may still be the standard 6 minute echo).

 <img style="background-color:white" src="diagrams/msi-class-diagram.svg"/>